 If you’re interested in a property that is part of a body corporate, the owner must provide you with a pre-contract disclosure statement, but it is also helpful to obtain additional information such as the minutes from the last 12 months of body corporate meetings.

 This information on doing your homework may not cover everything that is relevant to you or the property.
 You should always get advice from your own lawyer or conveyancer and other registered professionals.

 We recommend you get a title search so that you understand details about the property you are buying that can have an impact on what you can do with the property and any access you need to provide to others.
 The agent listing the property should be able to provide you with a recent title search.

-A certificate of title gives you all the records about the property that are held by Land Information New Zealand (LINZ).
+A record of title gives you all the records about the property that are held by Land Information New Zealand (LINZ).
 It shows a range of information: